MADAGASCAR

 Mikajy Natiora works to provide sustainable, realistic, alternative livelihoods to local communities in order to reduce their dependence on destructive environmental practices.
 We work closely with the communities to enhance their capacity in agroforestry, including beekeeping and aquaculture and how to (organically!) best increase their crop yields.

-We are currently working on a very exiting plan to develop a Community and Education Center on a piece of donated land from the communities around Andilambologna!
+We are currently very exited to shortly open our Research Center which will double as a Community and Education Center on a piece of donated land from the communities around Andilambologna!
 Here we will be able to set up demonstration plots for organic farming so that farming communities can visit for guidance, workshops and support.
-This will also house a small library, educational materials, and events for younger visitors who are always welcome!
+This will also house a small library, educational materials, protection in severe storms, and events for younger visitors who are always welcome!

-Our Research & Monitoring program works by training and employing 10 local rangers on how to non-invasively monitor lemurs groups and to continuously check for any threats within the forest.
-We currently have 6 full-time rangers from Mahitsihazo village, but our aim is to have 10 in total, with at least 4 from more villages surrounding Sahamalaza-Iles Radama National park and the adjacent Andilambologno forest.
+Our Research & Monitoring program works by training and employing local rangers on how to non-invasively monitor lemurs groups and to continuously check for any threats within the forest.
+We currently have 4 full-time rangers from Mahitsihazo village.

 Though small, our research program has been joined by both national and international researchers, from bachelors, masters and PhD levels.
-Our research includes all wildlife and we are currently working on a large-scale biodiversity baseline survey in the newly discovered Andilambologno forest ( which has already proved to have lemurs!).
+Our research includes all wildlife and we are currently working on a large-scale biodiversity baseline survey in the surrounding forests of Andilambologno forest (which has already proved to have lemurs!).
 Our research on the endangered Sacred Ibis, led by a local Malagasy student for his masters, has provided extensive knowledge in their habitat distribution as well as anthrozoological insights which have proved invaluable in guiding our conservation approach.

 Our research program also helped confirm the distribution of the Sambirano mouse lemur (Microcebus sambiranensis) in Sahamalaza, proving there is lots more wildlife to discover (and protect!) in Madagascar!